gvellut/tppss/README.md

 The times for sunset and sunrise also indicate the offset from UTC (which can change in the year with DST).

-If there is no sunset or sunrise, the second and third colums have value `NA`.
+If there is no sunset or sunrise, the second and third columns have value `NA`.

 ## Some notes